 Historically, we have generated revenue from domain name sales.
 In April 2015, we sold certain assets related to Archeo's domain operations, including the bulk of its domain name portfolio.
-Subsequent to this sale, we do not anticipate generating significant revenue from domain name sales.
+The operating results related to this disposition are shown as discontinued operations in the condensed consolidated statements of operations for all periods presented.